usrbinapp/usrbin-docs/docs/updaters.md

 Your release should (highly recommended) contain one or more text files that have the published checksums of the binaries.
 The format of this filename is either `*checksums*.txt`, or `*.sha256`.
 The contents of the file should be `<checksum> <filename>`.
 There can be multiple checksum files in the release.
 In this case, the usrbin SDK will parse them all, looking for the checksum file contents that matches the asset name.

+## OCI

+Using OCI registries for delivery is a flexible way to add additional security and security-related features to your updates (when compared with downloading a binary over https).
+This is because of the expanding ecosystem to include tightly coupled signing, SBOM delivery, and more from OCI registries.

+If you are looking to get started with OCI registries for CLI distribution, consider using the [ORAS](https://github.com/oras-project/oras) CLI to push your release to a registry (GHCR, DockerHub, etc).

+Requirements:

+The release must be pushed to an OCI registry.

+The release must be a plain (uncompressed) binary in the OCI registry.

+The OCI tag must be semver compliant.

+The OCI image must be publicly available (no authentication).